hyteio/platform/hyte-runtime/src/main/resources/README.md

 Distributions
 =============

-The Integrated Console is distributed in three ways:
+The HYTE Runtime is distributed in three ways:

  * hyte-runtime-${project.version}-unix.tgz - Stand-Alone distribution that is ready to start on Linux 64-bit systems.
+ * hyte-runtime-${project.version}-win64.tgz - Stand-Alone distribution that is ready to start on Windows 64-bit systems.
+ * hyte-runtime-${project.version}-docker.tgz - Docker-ready distribution that is prepared for inclusion in a Docker container build process.

-All distributions are available for the current version of the product on the HYTE portal: https://portal.hyte.io/
+All distributions are available for the current version of the product via Maven Central: http://central.maven.org/maven2/io/hyte/platform/hyte-runtime/

 Quick Start
 ===========